ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 ## 5. Upgrades

-### 5.1 Migration from ZHE2 to ZHE3
+### 5.1 Minor and Patch Versions

-Please see the [zhe3-migration](https://github.com/ZenHubHQ/zenhub-enterprise/tree/master/k8s-cluster/zhe3-migration) folder for guidance on migrating from ZHE2 to ZHE3.

-### 5.2 From ZHE3 to ZHE3.x

 Two types of upgrades will have to be conducted:

-1. Occasional infrastructure upgrade
+1. Occasional infrastructure upgrades
-2. Frequent application update
+2. Frequent application updates

-#### 5.2.1 Infrastructure Upgrades
+#### 5.1.1 Infrastructure Upgrades

 Infrastructure upgrades are related the Kubernetes resources themselves.

 From time to time, we will release a new version of ZenHub Enterprise infrastructure via a GitHub Release on the [ZenHubHQ/zenhub-enterprise](https://github.com/ZenHubHQ/zenhub-enterprise) repository.
 Along with new manifests, a [release note](https://github.com/ZenHubHQ/zenhub-enterprise/releases) will be included to detail extra steps or concerns for the given release.
 Most releases will not require downtime.

 > This doesn't update the application code.
-See below for [application updates](#522-application-updates).
+See below for [application updates](#512-application-updates).

 ##### 1. Prepare
 * You need to get the `kustomization.yaml` you configured with all the secrets to take into account